 Some links in this post may be affiliate links.
 If you click on them we may make a commission from qualifying purchases at absolutely no cost to you.
 Read our full Disclosure Policy here.

-Are you planning to backpack Colombia?
+Are you planning on backpacking Colombia?
 Creating an itinerary for 3 weeks in Colombia is no easy task.
 There are just so many amazing places equally worth the time to explore.
 We had an incredible time during our trip and could easily have spent longer but work beckoned us home.

-While it is impossible to see all of Colombia in 3 weeks, following this detailed itinerary will give you a glimpse of the best of Colombia and the best it has to offer.
+While it is impossible to see all of Colombia in 3 weeks, following this detailed itinerary will give you a glimpse of the best of Colombia and what it has to offer.
 In a country with so many incredible options, it’s easy to become overwhelmed with planning – we’re here to help!